Irshadcsit/ProjectX/task2_report_generation.md

 ### Strengths

 - **Explainability:** Unlike CNN classifiers, VLM reports provide human-readable reasoning, which is critical for clinical trust and regulatory approval.
-- **Zero-shot capability:** No fine-tuning on PneumoniaMNIST was required — the model generalizes from medical pretraining.
+- **Zero-shot capability:** No fine-tuning on PneumoniaMNIST was required, the model generalizes from medical pretraining.
 - **Uncertainty awareness:** The LIMITATION section in S3 outputs shows the model appropriately recognizes image quality constraints rather than making overconfident predictions.
 - **Complementary to CNN:** The 1 case(s) where VLM corrected CNN errors demonstrates that ensemble approaches (CNN + VLM) could outperform either alone.

 ### Limitations
 - **Resolution sensitivity:** 28×28 images are far below clinical standards.
 VLM performance would be substantially better on full-resolution DICOM images.
 - **No quantitative validation:** VLM outputs are evaluated qualitatively.
-For clinical deployment, reports would need validation against radiologist gold standards using structured NLP metrics (BLEU, ROUGE, BERTScore, RadGraph F1).
+For clinical deployment, reports would need validation against radiologist gold standards using structured NLP metrics (BLEU, ROUGE, RAGAS).
 - **Hallucination risk:** VLMs can describe findings that are not visible in the image.
 The REASONING section helps detect this but does not eliminate it.
-- **Inference speed:** Report generation takes 10.9s per image on average — acceptable for research but too slow for real-time clinical workflows without optimization.
+- **Inference speed:** Report generation takes 10.9s per image on average, acceptable for research but too slow for real-time clinical workflows without optimization.
 - **Grayscale-to-RGB conversion:** PneumoniaMNIST images are grayscale replicated to RGB for VLM input, which may introduce subtle artifacts.

-### Future Improvements
+### Conclusion:
+Due to time and resource constraints, further evaluation was not conducted.
+We attempted to load MedGemma, but encountered repeated errors likely related to gated access permissions or quantization issues.
+As a result, we proceeded with LLaVA‑1.5‑7B as the primary model.
+Additionally, configuring the model and managing GPU utilization in Colab proved challenging, as GPU availability varied over time.

-1. **Higher resolution inputs:** Use 224×224 MedMNIST images for substantially better VLM performance
+1. **Higher resolution inputs:** Use 224×224 MedMNIST images for substantially better VLM performance.
-2. **Fine-tuning:** Fine-tune MedGemma on radiology report datasets (e.g., MIMIC-CXR) for clinical terminology alignment
+2. **Fine-tuning:** Fine-tune MedGemma on radiology report datasets (e.g., MIMIC-CXR) for clinical terminology alignment.
-3. **NLP metrics:** Add BLEU, ROUGE-L, BERTScore, and RadGraph F1 against reference reports for quantitative evaluation
+3. **NLP metrics:** Incorporate BLEU and ROUGE‑L scores against reference reports for quantitative evaluation, potentially using other models as judge models.
-4. **Ensemble:** Combine CNN confidence score with VLM diagnosis in a final decision module
+4. **Ensemble:** Combine CNN confidence score with VLM diagnosis in a final decision module.
-5. **Human evaluation:** Recruit radiologists to score VLM reports on accuracy, completeness, and clinical usefulness
+5. **Human evaluation:** Recruit radiologists to assess VLM reports for accuracy, completeness, and clinical usefulness, ensuring a human‑in‑the‑loop validation process.